 On the other side, there is no maximum age.
 See the following question to determine if skydiving is appropriate for you.

 What are the physical requirements?

-In general, the prospective student should be in reasonably good physical shape, this is a sport after all.
-You will be required wear around 25 lbs of equipment, endure opening shock, maneuver the canopy, land, and possibly trudge great distances on foot.
-You will experience 30 degree swings in temperature, atmospheric pressure changes, 4 hours of lecture, and lots of beer after your jump!
-It’s grueling (:-).
+In general, the prospective student should be in reasonably good physical shape.
+This is a sport, after all.
+You will be required to wear 25+ lbs of equipment, endure opening shock, maneuver the canopy, land, and possibly trudge great distances on foot.
+You will experience 30 degree swings in temperature, atmospheric pressure changes, hours of class-time, and lots of beer after your jump!
+It's grueling (:-).

 Dropzones will try to work with you.
 If you have a question, ask them.
 As always, consult your physician.
 You may be surprised at the relatively few physical constraints involved!